Skchlke/AI-project/README.md

 Alpha-Beta Pruning: This optimization technique can be used in conjunction with Minimax to reduce the number of nodes that need to be evaluated in the game tree, making the search more efficient.

 ⭐Prerequisite:
-  - Istall python and it's basic libraries like Numpy, Pandas.
+  - Install python and it's basic libraries like Numpy, Pandas, sys.
   - Also install pygame library